- Resource Categories

 Whether the concern is a minimum length, a maximum length, an existing bore diameter, or necessary features for holding the sensor when mounting there may be multiple aspects of the shape and size of the housing to be considered when designing a custom sensor.
 Consider the following if a custom housing design is required.

-- The functional range of the sensor may determine a minimum length for a sensor to be both mounted and in range of the gear, magnet, or other target.
+- The functional range of the sensor may determine a minimum length for a sensor to be both mounted and in range of the gear, magnet, or another target.
 Flange mount housings allow for a fixed installation gap guaranteeing the same gap between the sensor face and mounting location.

-- In some applications the space where the sensor can be mounted to detect the target may be limited by other components of the assembly.
+- In some applications, the space where the sensor can be mounted to detect the target may be limited by other components of the assembly.
 Determining a maximum length should always consider the type of connection and how it will exit the housing to ensure the sensor will fit when installed and that cabling is not bent beyond the minimum bend radius.

-- In other applications a sensor may be mounted into a port or other existing feature that defines either a sensor barrel diameter or specific thread pitch.
+- In other applications, a sensor may be mounted into a port or other existing feature that defines either a sensor barrel diameter or specific thread pitch.
 Be sure when specifying thread requirements to identify the complete thread details (diameter, pitch, and class) to ensure sensors are built to properly mate into existing threads.

 Sensor Solutions provides a wide variety of sensors in housings made of stainless steel, aluminum, and plastic.
 We also have applications where sensor housings have been made of titanium and zinc.
 Other materials can be considered for applications as long they will not affect the magnetic fields being detected.